filecoin-project/filecoin-docs/docs/get-started/lotus/upgrades.md

 mv ~/.lotus ~/.lotus-pre-reset
 ```

-If you manually set your `$LOTUS_PATH` variable, find out what the variable is set to, and update it accordingly:
+If you manually set your `$LOTUS_PATH` variable, find out what the variable is set to, and move your Lotus data accordingly:

 ```bash
 echo $LOTUS_PATH